[Robert J. Sawyer] Science Fiction Writer

 Identity Theft and Other Stories

-[Identity Theft] A new collection of 17 short stories published in May 2008, by Red Deer Press of Calgary, Alberta.
+[Identity Theft] A collection of 17 short stories published in May 2008, by Red Deer Press of Calgary, Alberta.

 The introduction is by Hugo Award-winning author Robert Charles Wilson.